-From beloved, and recently deceased, American poet, Mary Oliver (1935 – 2019) is Upstream essays about thinking, inspiration, and moments of eternity found in the simplest things.
+From beloved American poet Mary Oliver (1935 – 2019) is Upstream, essays about love, curiosity and moments of eternity unveiled by the simplest things.

-Oliver’s poetry and writing focused on lengthy pauses and solitude.
-She wrote of a fear of being interrupted, her creativity threatened.
-In this space within herself, this “upstream” she found a comfort and connection.
-What Rilke called “living in questions” Oliver terms “keeping attention on eternity.”
-Connecting with one’s true self and the things that endure.
+Oliver’s poetry and writing, especially in Upstream, delivers lengthy pauses and a feeling of solitude.
+She writes of a fear of being interrupted, her creativity threatened.
+She retreats to herself and to nature.
+In this space, this “upstream” she found a comfort and connection.

 I was deeply moved when Oliver spoke of wanting to go into a place that cries out for us, and consequently to which we long to return.
 We cannot, of course, and yet, we aren’t lost if we keep to the stream.